 Waist-hip ratio, also called WHR or hip-to-waist ratio, is a measurement that gives you a better idea of the shape of your body.
 It is calculated by dividing your waist circumference by your hip circumference (your waist size divided by your hip size).

 A desirable WHR ranges from 0.90-.95 (men) and 0.80-0.90 (women).
 Higher numbers, usually those with apple body shape, have increased risks for heart disease and diabetes.
 Some studies have shown that WHR is a better predictor of health outcomes than BMI because it measures more accurately the distribution of fat in your body5 .

 1. How accurate is BMI?

-BMI is meant to be used as a general guide, not an exact measurement.
+BMI is meant to be a general guide, not an exact measurement.
 Since BMI only considers height and weight, it may not accurately reflect the amount of body fat you have.
 For example, BMI does not consider muscle mass or your age.